 These therapists focus on interpersonal relationships within family units.
 They can help members overcome conflict, address behavioral disorders, or assist with building strong relationship bonds.
 Treatment often includes one-on-one and group counseling sessions.

 LPCs serve clients with a variety of mental health needs.
 They may work in hospitals, inpatient or outpatient treatment facilities, or private practice.
 Some counselors specialize in areas of substance use, adolescent counseling, or rehabilitation counseling.

 Salaries and Job Outlook for Psychologists in Georgia

 Georgia continues to attract new residents.
-It ranks 14th in the country for population growth from 2010-2018.
-U.S. News & World Report ranked the state 11th for its economy, citing an overall job growth of 2.2% and a .6% net migration.
+It ranks 12th in the country for population growth.
+U.S. News & World Report ranked the state 12th for its economy, citing an overall job growth of 2.0% and a .6% net migration.
 Psychologists can enjoy a comfortable living in the state, with the average psychologist earning $95,940 compared to the state's median income of $29,668.
 Potential earnings vary by metropolitan area, with individuals in the Atlanta area commanding the highest salaries.

 Georgia at a Glance

 Population Growth (2010-2020): 10.6%

 Population Growth Rank: 12

 |Clinical, Counseling, and School Psychologist Salary||General Unemployment Rate||Education and Health Services 12-Month Employment Growth|